rodion-m/ChatGPT_API_dotnet/README.md

 # OpenAI Chat Completions (ChatGPT) client for .NET
+This is a .NET client for the OpenAI Chat Completions API (ChatGPT).
+It allows you to use the API in your .NET applications.
+The client supports both synchronous and asynchronous operations.
+It also supports streaming responses (like ChatGPT) via async streams.

 ## Preparation
 First, you need to create an OpenAI account and get an API key.
 You can do this at https://platform.openai.com/account/api-keys.

 ## Installation
 You can install the package via NuGet:
 ```